 RMH Therapy is a division of Resiliency Mental Health, PLLC.

 Welcome!
-I am Dr. Amy Marschall, clinical psychologist licensed in South Dakota, Montana, New York, North Dakota, and Florida.
+I am Dr. Amy Marschall, clinical psychologist licensed in South Dakota, Montana, New York, North Dakota, Florida, and Wisconsin.

 As a therapist, I work primarily with children and adolescents and can work with adults if we are a good fit.
 As an evaluator, I can provide psychological assessments for children, teens, and adults for ADHD, autism, anxiety, mood problems, personality issues, memory difficulties, and other concerns.